nemethmik/jquery-mobile/README.md

 # jQuery Mobile [![Build Status](https://travis-ci.org/jquery/jquery-mobile.svg?branch=master)](https://travis-ci.org/jquery/jquery-mobile) [![Coverage Status](http://img.shields.io/coveralls/jquery/jquery-mobile/master.svg)](https://coveralls.io/r/jquery/jquery-mobile?branch=master)

+## JQuery Mobile Revival in 2020
+JQM is still relevant and an excellent, fully functional, terribly easy to use mobile framework.
+I've just recently completed a mobile business application for SAP B1, and JQM worked brilliantly.
+I've just installed grunt, upgraded the JQuery dependency to 3.5.1 and the project compiled and tested fine.
+The JQM API [documentation about events](https://api.jquerymobile.com/pagebeforeshow/) writes that "The triggering of this event is deprecated as of jQuery Mobile 1.4.0.
+It will no longer be triggered in 1.6.0.
+The replacement for pagebeforeshow is the pagecontainer widget's pagecontainerbeforeshow event.
+In jQuery Mobile 1.4.0, the two events are identical except for their name and the fact that pagecontainerbeforeshow is triggered on the pagecontainer, whereas pagebeforeshow is triggered on the page."
+Actually, I found only two references to the event pagecontainerbeforeshow, both of them simply lists them as valid events.
+On the other hand, I found tons of references to pagebeforeshow.
+So, my conclusion is that 1.5.0-pre compiles fine with JQ 3.5.1 and the so-called deprecated pagexxx events are all supported.
+As of the curret status of JQM, it is highly unlikely that we have 1.6 any soon.

+## Introduction and Motivation

 jQuery Mobile is a unified, HTML5-based user interface system for all popular mobile device platforms, built on the rock-solid jQuery and jQuery UI foundation.
 Its lightweight code is built with progressive enhancement, and has a flexible, easily themeable design.

 jQuery Mobile 1.4.x works with versions of jQuery core from 1.8.3 to 1.11.1 / 2.1.1.
 You can find more information about how the library works, and what it is capable of, by reading the [documentation](http://api.jquerymobile.com) and exploring the [demos](http://demos.jquerymobile.com/).
 Alternatively, more information can also be found on the [jquerymobile site](http://jquerymobile.com).